Goal-oriented

 • You are an end in yourself – work for you as a goal.

 • Beware of being a slave to your goals.
-Be happy about your goal each day you are accomplishing it.
+Be happy about your goals each day you are accomplishing them.

-• Decide on a project you are excited about and looking forward to, that will draw you out of bed in the morning.
+• Decide on a project you are excited about and looking forward to; one that will draw you out of bed in the morning.

 Advice: If you notice you are motivated by the “going away from” method of action, then understand that impulse in yourself.
 Consciously decide to be less negative by using the strategy of positive acquisition.